-How to take equity out of your home?
+A guide to taking equity out of your home

-There are various methods on how you can pull equity out of your home without having to sell it or withdraw a costly personal loan.
+When thinking about how to pull equity out of your home, there’s various methods and strategies that you can use without having to sell it or withdraw a costly personal loan.
 These options can allow you to access much needed funds for personal, business, or investment reasons, and let you do so by leveraging the highly competitive real estate market.

 Housing prices are on the rise across Canada, especially in the most populated provinces like Ontario and British Columbia.
 The average Canadian homeowner is sitting on a considerable amount of equity just by owning one or more homes across the country.

 So before you consider taking on debt with high interest rates, or worse yet, selling your living space, let’s go over the three main options you have when considering how to take equity out of your home.

 What are the advantages of taking equity out of a home?

 Pulling equity out of your home leads to much more affordable interest rates than personal loans, which is great for Canadians looking to save money as much as possible.
 They’re a great option for emergency funding, and also for large expenses like wedding costs, college funds, renovations, and so on.
 These amounts are quite small compared to real estate values and the home equity you’ll likely have built up.

 When you take equity out of your home, you’ll also have a lot of flexibility with the way you withdraw funds, which can make it more appealing compared to the rigid terms and conditions you’d usually find with other loan options.